scottjbarr/chitchat/README.md

 ### Examples

-Subecribe to messages, using voice `alex`
+Subscribe to messages, using voice `alex`

     $ ./bin/chitchatsub -v alex --host 192.168.x.y

-For amusement create mutliple subscribers on multiple machines, with different voices.
+Publish a message

     $ ./bin/chitchatsub -v alex --host 192.168.x.y

 Publish a message.

-    $ ./bin/chitchatpub --host 192.168.x.y hello there
+    $ ./bin/chitchatpub --host 192.168.x.y This is the sound of noise

 Listen to the voices, but take care when following their advice :)